Plant Type

 The Crescent Dunes CSP is built on about 1,600 acres (647.5ha) of public land administered by the US Bureau of Land Management.
 It is designed for an operational life of 30 years.

-The two main components of the facility include a large circular field consisting of 17,170 heliostat mirrors and a central receiving tower to which the solar radiation reflected by the heliostat mirrors are focused.
+The two main components of the facility include a large circular field consisting of 17,170 heliostat mirrors and a central receiving tower to which the solar radiation reflected by the heliostat mirrors is focused.
 The plant uses a conventional steam turbine to produce electricity.

 Thermal storage tanks on the tower store hot and cold liquid salt heat transfer fluid.
 A hybrid cooling system comprising an air-cooled condenser is also installed.